RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ### Creating a private repository

-A private registry can be setup via:
+You can set up a private registry in a couple of ways:

  * on-premise via [Docker registry](https://docs.docker.com/registry/deploying/),
    RedHat Quay, or other providers,